Researchers disseminate findings in the Belfast HSC Trust

 To enter, children need to download an entry form here, and send their art work together with a completed form to: Lisa Monaghan, ICCR, Queen’s University Belfast, 6 College Park, Belfast, BT7 1LP.

-The closing date for entries is 31 May 2013, and winners will be notified by the end of June.
+The closing date for entries has been extended to 14th June, and winners will be notified by the end of June.
 Entries will be judged on creativity, artistic merit, and relevance to the theme.

 CDPLPG's review selected as May 2013 featured Cochrane review